Sour beer: Sour beer styles

 While any type of beer may be soured, most follow traditional or standardized guidelines.

 American wild ale

-Beers brewed in the United States utilizing yeast and bacteria strains instead of or in addition to standard brewers yeasts.
+Beers brewed in the United States utilize yeast and bacteria strains instead of or in addition to standard brewers yeasts.
 These microflora may be cultured or acquired spontaneously, and the beer may be fermented in a number of different types of brewing vessels.
 American wild ales tend not to have specific parameters or guidelines stylistically, but instead simply refer to the use of unusual yeasts.

 Berliner Weisse

 At one time the most popular alcoholic beverage in Berlin, this is a somewhat weaker (usually around 3% abv) beer made sour by use of Lactobacillus bacteria.
 This type of beer is usually served with flavored syrups to balance the tart flavor.

 Flanders red ale

 Flanders red ales are fermented with brewers yeast, then placed into oak barrels to age and mature.
 Usually, the mature beer is blended with younger beer to adjust the taste for consistency.
 This is also sometimes referred to as "flemish red".